Interscholastic Athletic Guide

-To each athlete and all teams, I wish you the best of luck and much personal satisfaction.
+To each student-athlete and all teams, we wish you the best of luck and much personal satisfaction.
 Work hard and always strive for excellence in your efforts.
 To all parents/guardians, we appreciate your loyal support, enthusiasm, dedication, patience, and sportsmanship to your child’s athletic endeavors.

 With Spartan Pride,

 The Starpoint Central School District’s interscholastic athletic program is built upon the positive qualities of pride, commitment and performance with an emphasis on academics, sportsmanship, safety and chemical free participation.
 Our athletic program emphasizes teaching the fundamental aspects of the sporting events (rules, concepts and strategies) and developing athletic skills, as well as the personal responsibility of being a member of a team.
 The District has a high rate of participation in a well-rounded program of team and individual sports.
 Starpoint offers a variety of sports at the Varsity, JV and Modified levels.
 Our teams and students participate in the Erie County Interscholastic Conference (ECIC), Section VI and New York State Public High School Athletic Association (NYSPHSAA).
 Many teams have also been recognized for their team grade point average in the New York State Public High School Athletic Association’s Team Scholar-Athlete program.
 Athletic participation is one part of a comprehensive physical education program and is not intended to provide similar outcomes of a quality physical education class.

 All students have rights as citizens of the United States not to be discriminated against on the basis of sex.
 Under a special law, you are protected against being treated unfairly simply because you are a man or woman.
 In 1972, to ensure that all educational programs and activities were open to all students and that students were not treated differently on the basis of their sex, Title IX of the Education Amendments Act of 1972 was passed.